sericson0/TigerTango/README.md

 You can find a list of the changes between the version on VirtualDJ and the version on GitHub in the [ChangeLog](ChangeLog.md)

 ### Loading TigerTango from VirtualDJ
+> [!IMPORTANT]
+> We currently recommend downloading TigerTango from GitHub (see steps below) to get the addtional updates and safety features.
+Once User testing has completed then the version on VirtualDJ will be updated (it takes several weeks to go through their review process).

 1. Open VirtualDJ and select settings (the gear icon in the upper right)
 2. Select the Interface tab (looks like a computer monitor)
 3. Select *Get More*